 DNA synthesis occurs in all eukaryotes and prokaryotes.
-The accurate synthesis of DNA is important to avoid mutations in DNA.
-In humans, mutations could lead to diseases such as cancer.
+In humans the accurate synthesis of DNA is important to avoid mutations.
+Mutations could lead to diseases such as cancer.
 For these and other fundamental reasons, DNA biosynthesis, and the machinery involved in vivo, has been studied extensively since the 1950’s.